Public housing in Australia: Public housing from the 1890s to 1970s

 Further heralding the end of public housing was the emergence of economic rationalism in the 1960 and 1970s.
 Replacing the post-War Keynesian idea that government intervention in the housing markets was a necessary virtue, public opinion was swaying to the neoliberal idea that government intervention by the way of public housing was one of the causes of the problem.
 This idea was helped along by the 1975 Royal Commission into Poverty that claimed that “Of the total 183,000 housing authority tenants the total poor numbered only 51,000; 132,000 housing commission rented dwellings (72%) were occupied by people with incomes more than 120% of the poverty line”.

-Social housing
+Community housing

-In recent years, not-for-profit social housing providers have developed a more prominent role in providing affordable housing to eligible tenants.
-These social housing providers include charities, and organisations such as the Brisbane Housing Company, a not-for-profit corporation operated by the Queensland Government and the Brisbane City Council.
-Cooperation between state housing departments and social housing providers is increasing, as in Queensland where prospective tenants who are on the waiting list for public housing are now also on the waiting list for social housing.
+In recent years, not-for-profit community housing providers have developed a more prominent role in providing affordable housing to eligible tenants.
+These community housing providers are usually registered charities and include not for profit housing associations and rental housing co-operatives.
+Organisations such as the Brisbane Housing Company, a not-for-profit corporation operated by the Queensland Government and the Brisbane City Council is an example of a housing association.
+Cooperation between state housing departments and community housing providers is increasing, as in Queensland where prospective tenants who are on the waiting list for public housing are now also on the waiting list for community housing.

 Public housing today

+As of 1996, public housing was 5.6% of all housing stock in Australia.